English

 Honours, Majors and Minor

-Special Note: Students are not eligible to undertake any upper-level (3000-4000 level) courses in English until they have completed three term-courses at the lower level (1000-2000 level) in English, or unless permission is obtained from the instructor.
-For Majors and Honours students in English, two of the lower level courses must include ENGL 1101 and ENGL 1102.
+Special Note: To sign up for upper-level (3000-4000 level) courses in English, students need to have completed 9 ch of lower level (1000-2000 level) English or the equivalent or obtain permission from the instructor.
+For students in all English programs, their lower-level courses must include ENGL 1101 and ENGL 1102.

 Honours